-Neptune Option Amendment - Option to Advantage:
+Neptune Amendment - Option to Advantage Lithium Corp. ("Advantage"):

-The Company entered into an Amendment to Option and Joint Venture Agreement ("Neptune Option Amendment Agreement") with Resolve and Advantage dated September 27, 2016.
+The Company entered into an Amendment to the Option and Joint Venture Agreement ("Neptune Option Amendment Agreement") with Resolve and Advantage dated September 27, 2016, which amended and superseded the Company's option agreement with Resolve dated May 3, 2016.

-The Neptune Option Amendment Agreement amends and supersedes the Company's option agreement with Resolve dated May 3, 2016.
-Pursuant to the May 3, 2016 option agreement, Resolve had the right to earn up to a 50% interest in the Neptune property.
-Resolve fulfilled its obligations of for the initial 25% earn-in on the Neptune property.
 Pursuant to the Neptune Option Amendment Agreement, Resolve agreed to terminate its right to a second-stage earn-in where it could have increased its interest to 50%.
-The Neptune Option Amendment Agreement granted Advantage the option to earn up to a 50% interest in the Neptune property, with the Company and Resolve each retaining a 25% interest.
-Upon Advantage exercising its option to earn a 50% interest, a three-way joint venture would be formed.
+The Neptune Option Amendment Agreement granted Advantage the option to earn up to a 50% interest in the Neptune property with the Company and Resolve each retaining a 25% interest.